Skylar-Is-Alive/Free-Technology-Resources-BSC/README.md

 - [balenaEtcher](https://etcher.balena.io/) - Useful tool if you're wanting to run linux off of flash drives
 - [DNSSwitcher](http://mattmcneeney.github.io/DNSSwitcher/) - TALK TO ME FIRST: Quickly change your DNS for faster and more secure web performance
 - [Proton VPN](https://protonvpn.com/download) - DO NOT USE IF YOU'RE CONCERNED ABOUT DATA/PRIVACY OR ARE TORRENTING: It's a free VPN that sells your data
+- [Skim](https://skim-app.sourceforge.io/) - A pdf viewer with dark mode and adjustable no-touch scrolling
 - [Syncthing](https://syncthing.net/downloads/) - Automated syncing of folders over wifi with ignore commands and one way file alteration
 - [The Unarchiver](https://theunarchiver.com/) - Used to unzip file types like RAR
 - [Thunderbird](https://www.thunderbird.net/en-GB/thunderbird/all/) - Combine all your emails into one customisable place